rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 * This analysis only applies when the attacker is brute-forcing the password space.
 Most attackers do not do it this way.
 They more often attack poorly chosen or reused passwords.

+* PBKDF2 is critical for slowing down brute-force attacks.
+PBKDF2 adds several orders of magntiude to the attacker's effort.

+* When thinking about spaces, orders of magnitude are more important than actual values.
+If you're not adding an extra zero, you're not making much impact.
+Try to have at least a couple of orders of magnitude safety margin against the resources you think the attacker will ever have over your time horizon.